mpizenberg/elm-test-rs/README.md

 ### Other useful features

 - `--workers N` lets you specify the amount of worker threads spawn to run the tests.
-  Sometimes when you processor reports more threads than cores, like 2 cores and 4 threads, you actually get slightly better performance by specifying `--workers 2` instead of its default that will be 4.
+  Sometimes when your processor reports more threads than cores, like 2 cores and 4 threads, you actually get slightly better performance by specifying `--workers 2` instead of its default that will be 4.
   You might also want to limit it to 1 worker for some reasons.
-- `--filter substring` lets you only run tests whose description contain the given string passed as argument.
+- `--filter substring` lets you run only the tests whose description contain the given string passed as argument.
   This can be more convenient than to add `Test.only` in your tests.
   It also makes it easy to run a group of tests identifiable by their descriptions.